rcnfinance/rcn-network/README.md

 # **V2 Basalt** - 233

-The Basalt is the last stable version of the RCN protocol, currently working on the Ethereum mainnet allows borrowers, lender, and cosigners to request, lend and pay bullet loans.
-These loans are configured defining an interest rate, a punitive interest rate, a duration, and a first payment date; all the accrued interests are calculated on-chain.
+The Basalt is the last stable version of the RCN protocol it's currently working on the Ethereum mainnet; allows borrowers, lenders, and cosigners to request, lend and pay bullet loans.
+These loans are configured with an interest rate, a punitive interest rate, a duration, and a first payment date; all the accrued interests are calculated on-chain.

 ### Deployed contracts